Newgrounds: The Slaying of Sandy Hook Elementary

-In 2013, Lambourn released another game inspired by a real-life tragedy, titled The Slaying of Sandy Hook Elementary.
+In 2013, Lambourn released another game inspired by a real-life shooting, titled The Slaying of Sandy Hook Elementary.
 Released shortly before the first anniversary of the Sandy Hook Elementary School shooting, the game recreated the events of the incident from the perspective of the perpetrator, Adam Lanza.
 Unlike his previous work V-Tech Rampage, the game attempts to have more of a point to make.
-After beating the game, the player is awarded with an alternate “Gun Control Mode”, replacing the gun the assailant uses with a katana.
+After beating the game, the player is awarded with an alternate "Gun Control Mode", replacing the gun the assailant uses with a katana.
 In the audio commentary that plays over the game's credits, Lambourn recounts his own experiences with gun control and how different the approaches are between Australia and his time growing up in Houston, Texas.
-The game also provides links to where people could educate themselves and reach out to lawmakers in order for stricter gun laws to be instated, with Lambourn stating, “As much as you might want to blame this entire state of affairs on politicians, or the NRA, you have to remember that your representatives aren’t mind readers, and the NRA is not doing anything more than motivating its members to passionately talk to those representatives about their opinions,” he said.
-“If you’re a middle of the road person who believes firearms should at least have the same amount of safety regulations as a car, then it’s really on you, because your absolute apathy is why the news is unbearable to watch.”
+The game also provides links to where people could educate themselves and reach out to lawmakers in order for stricter gun laws to be instated, with Lambourn stating, "As much as you might want to blame this entire state of affairs on politicians, or the National Rifle Association (NRA), you have to remember that your representatives aren't mind readers, and the NRA is not doing anything more than motivating its members to passionately talk to those representatives about their opinions," he said.
+"If you're a middle of the road person who believes firearms should at least have the same amount of safety regulations as a car, then it's really on you, because your absolute apathy is why the news is unbearable to watch."

 Shortly after release, Lambourn engaged in an argument with one of the victim's family members, Donna Soto.
-In response, she said “We’re coming up on December.
-My daughter’s birthday just passed.
-It just adds insult to the suffering that we’re dealing with.
-It’s just incomprehensible that someone would think this kind of thing is wanted.”
+In response, she said "We're coming up on December.
+My daughter's birthday just passed.
+It just adds insult to the suffering that we're dealing with.
+It's just incomprehensible that someone would think this kind of thing is wanted."
 The game was later removed from Newgrounds, a decision that Tom Fulp said he did not take lightly.
-On November 18, 2013, Fulp made a Newgrounds post titled "Censorship", where he discussed the difficulty he faced when coming to a decision regarding the removal of the game, stating “Newgrounds has faced harsh criticism in the past for standing firm on not censoring distasteful material, namely games about school shootings.
+On November 18, 2013, Fulp made a Newgrounds post titled "Censorship", where he discussed the difficulty he faced when coming to a decision regarding the removal of the game, stating "Newgrounds has faced harsh criticism in the past for standing firm on not censoring distasteful material, namely games about school shootings.
 All I can say is that this game took things to a new level in terms of the age of the victims and the realism of the terror they faced on that day.
 I was personally contacted by Sandy Hook parents and they expressed their understanding of what the game was attempting to communicate, but also expressed the sadness and horror it made them feel, and their desire to have it removed.
 Today I'm choosing respect for the Sandy Hook parents over respect for NG's censorship policies.
-Either decision on this matter puts a knot in my stomach.”
+Either decision on this matter puts a knot in my stomach."